-USAID is the lead U.S. Government agency that works to end extreme global poverty and enable resilient, democratic societies to realize their potential.
-U.S. foreign assistance has always had the twofold purpose of furthering America's interests while improving lives in the developing world.
+USAID is the lead U.S. Government agency working to end extreme global poverty and enable resilient, democratic societies to realize their potential.
+U.S. foreign assistance has always had the twofold purpose of furthering America’s interests while improving lives in the developing world.

 In order to support these goals, President John.
 F. Kennedy created the United States Agency for International Development by executive order in 1961.
 Learn more about USAID.